 All benzodiazepines have depressant effects that result in a net slowing of various physical and mental processes.
 In some situations, benzodiazepines are prescribed for their sedative-hypnotic effects, for their muscle relaxing benefits, and to manage the precarious withdrawal from substances like alcohol.

-Short Term Effects of Clonazepam
+Short-Term Effects of Clonazepam Use

 - Relaxation of the mind and reduction of anxiety.
 People with sped-up or racing thoughts will report slowed thinking and increased feelings of calm.
 Worries that were previously problematic will have less of a detrimental impact.

 - Relaxation of the body.
 With the mind being slowed, the physical symptoms of anxiety will be reduced as well.
 People with anxiety commonly feel tense, restless, or agitated.
-Clonazepam has the effect of calming the body and relieving these physical symptoms when used appropriately.
+Clonazepam has the effect of calming the body and relieving these physical symptoms when it is used appropriately.
 Some report feeling very relaxed and heavy while using the substance.

 - Mild euphoria.
 Many users initially feel a mild sense of euphoria when taking clonazepam.
 Although users may not intend to get high on this medication, the sensation can be extremely pleasurable and rewarding—leading to continued use of the drug and eventually addiction.